ATinyFish3/ATinyFish3.github.io/blogs/2022-11-21-Information-Security-Cyber-Deep-Dive-1.md

 ## What is Information Security?

 Information security (or InfoSec) forms part of wider cyber security.
-It [refers exculisivly to the processes designed for data security](https://www.cisco.com/c/en/us/products/security/what-is-information-security-infosec.html).
+It [refers exclusively to the processes designed for data security](https://www.cisco.com/c/en/us/products/security/what-is-information-security-infosec.html).
 It is the [practice of protecting information and mitigating risk](https://en.wikipedia.org/wiki/Information_security), information security focuses on the CIA triad (confidentiality, integrity and availability).

 ## How is Information Security Achieved?